google/JacquardSDKiOS/docs/Tutorial.md

 > your app is always using the most recent connected tag instance -
 > resist the temptation to store a `ConnectedTag` in an instance
 > variable.
+>
+> One case that is not handled for you is when Bluetooth is turned off
+> (and possibly back on).
+You should observe the other states of
+> `jqManager.centralState` to respond to this.

 ### Using a connected tag

-First, let's update `ConnectedViewController.swift` to store the relevant connection publisher, and set the title by observing the tag's name.
+First, let's update `ConnectedViewController` to store the relevant connection publisher, and set the title by observing the tag's name.
 As above, the expected pattern is to interact with `ConnectedTag` instances always from the connection publisher (to ensure you are never using a stale/disconnected instance).

+Replace the entire contents of `ConnectedViewController.swift` with the following code block:

 ```swift
 import UIKit